bitcraze/hardware/src/products/crazyflie-2_1_brushless/datasheet/index.md

 ## Features

-* Fully compatible with the Crazyflie 2.X ecosystem
+* Fully compatible with the Crazyflie 2.X ecosystem (except LED-ring)
 * Multiple position technology support
 * Easy to assemble and no soldering required
 * Supports expansion decks with automatic detection